ArtemioUrbina/240pTestSuite/README.md

 ## TODO

 General:
 - Homogenize interface access.
-Either B is always exit or STARt is always exit.
+Either "B" is always exit or START is always exit.
-    - No need for MVS and AES swapping controlls,we can keep the same layout
+    - No need for MVS and AES swapping controlls (for help), we can keep the same layout
-    - AES gives us select, but it shall rremain unused since UNIBIOS uses that as credit when in MVS mode in an AES
+    - AES gives us select, but it shall remain unused since UNIBIOS uses that as credit when in MVS mode in an AES
-- Update Help to reflect al lcurrent changes
+- Update Help to reflect all current changes
 - Verify all patterns have 304/320 and 224/256 support when needed
 - Verify all patterns follow IRE 100
     - Add text in help for cases where this is not followed (SMPTE, EBU and PLUGE)